-% of Target

-Level of Achievement Opportunity
+Level of Achievement AIP Scorecard % of Target Opportunity Customer & Client Satisfaction Modifier % of Target Opportunity

-Maximum 150%
+Maximum 150% 120%

-Target 100%
+Target 100% 100%

-Threshold 50%
+Threshold 50% 80%

-Below Threshold 0%
+Below Threshold 0% 80%

-The Committee measured the level of performance achievement against scorecard objectives using both quantitative and qualitative assessments, as appropriate.
-Quantitative assessments were used when the objective measure was numeric in nature, such as meeting the budget.
-For these assessments, the level of achievement was determined using straight-line interpolation between the "threshold", "target" and "maximum" anchor posts, as applicable.
-Other objectives required a combination of numeric and qualitative assessments, even for objectives containing deadlines and metrics which defined achievement, such as diversity and inclusion objectives.
+The Committee measured the level of performance achievement against scorecard and modifier objectives using quantitative assessments.
+The level of achievement was determined using straight-line interpolation between the "threshold", "target" and "maximum" anchor posts, as applicable.
+Qualitative assessments were also applied to ensure achievement levels were consistent with expected broader strategic outcomes.

-Prior to the Committee's assessment of the level of performance achieved against scorecard objectives, the information on which the Committee based its assessment was first reviewed and verified by the Company's Internal Audit, Finance and Risk Management functions.
+Prior to the Committee's assessment of the level of performance achieved against scorecard and modifier objectives, the information on which the Committee based its assessment was first reviewed and verified by the Company's internal audit, finance and risk management functions.

-Based on the Company's final performance and the relative weightings assigned to each objective, the overall Corporate Scorecard funding was 141.1%.
-Our Corporate Scorecard and corresponding achievement levels are detailed below:
+Based on the Company's final performance and the relative weightings assigned to each objective in both the scorecard and modifier, the overall Corporate Scorecard funding was 97%, which was then multiplied by the 116% customer and client satisfaction modifier for total results of 112.6%.
+Our Corporate Scorecard and customer and client satisfaction modifier and corresponding achievement levels for each are detailed below: